Ybatuhan-EcoBooster/Kaggle-Solution-2023/README.md

 I predicted the Net Cash flow given from Shell Company data sets with external factors to 70 days.
 With this prediction, I used LSTM and Xgboost machine learning models to forecast.
 Before that, I cleaned a couple of columns and I estimated Platte's data sets with Xgboost.
 After that, I merged whole columns for the main prediction.
 I chose the LSTM model to give perfect results and less MAE scores for that.
 You can find my process model working codes in [ShellCashFlow.ipynb](https://github.com/Ybatuhan-EcoBooster/SehllCashFlowDatathon2023/blob/main/ShellCashFlow.ipynb) file.

 ## Streamlit Library 💻
-[**Streamlit:**](https://sehllcashflowdatathon2023.streamlit.app/) I made some part of my project on Streamlit.
+**Streamlit:** : I made some part of my project on Streamlit.
 It provided many tools for achieving my project's visualization.

+RUN COMMAND
+---> streamlit run ShellStreamlit.py

+It is opening of Local Host

 ## 📌 Sources
 - [Data Sets](https://www.kaggle.com/competitions/new-shell-cashflow-datathon-2023/data)